 5.Select how you want to save the matches that are being committed.
 You can:

-•Assign product to selected entitlements only – assigns the selected license to the product
+•Assign product to selected entitlements only – assigns only the selected license to the product

-•Assign product to selected entitlements and all similar descriptions – assigns the selected license and any similar license in the system to the product
+•Assign product to selected entitlements and all similar descriptions – assigns the selected license and any similar licenses in the system to the product

-•Assign product to selected entitlements and all similar descriptions, and also for future entitlement with these descriptions – assigns the selected license and any similar license in the system to the product, along with any similar licenses that are imported in the future
+•Assign product to selected entitlements and all similar descriptions, and also for future entitlement with these descriptions – assigns the selected license and any similar licenses in the system to the product, along with any similar licenses imported in the future

 To search for a matching product for an unmatched license:

 1.On the License Matching page, click Products above the list of unmatched licenses.

 The Search Product panel appears.

 2.Type the product name you are searching for in the Search Product field, then click Search.